Steps To Take After A Loved One Has Passed Away

 Losing a spouse or a parent is an emotionally grueling experience.
 There are also countless financial and legal issues that must be addressed, which can add to the feeling of bewilderment.
 It can be difficult to know where to start or where to turn for help.

 At Turkett Law Office, we assist individuals and their families through the probate and estate administration process with care and compassion.
 After more than two decades of doing this work, we know which issues should be taken care of right away and which can wait until you have had time to grieve.

 Do Bills Have To Be Paid Immediately?

-Typically, the executor or personal representative first files the will with the court as well as a petition to be executor.
-Then, he or she must begin to pay all debts, file tax returns and distribute the property to the rightful heirs.
+Typically, the executor or personal representative first files an application to probate the Will with the court as well as the original will.
+After a hearing, the court will authorize the executor to act on behalf of the estate.
+Then, he or she must begin to pay all debts, file tax returns, and distribute the property to the rightful heirs.
 However, keep in mind that the exact rules that must be followed vary depending on the situation.

 Can We Help With The Process?

 Most personal representatives have never been through the probate or estate administration process before, which can be overwhelming, especially after losing a loved one.
 We would be happy to help guide you through the process and bring you a sense of peace as you close out your loved one's personal business.
 Call our Fort Worth office today at

 contact us online to meet with our attorney.